zonza/zonza.github.io/index.md

 ---
 layout: default
-published: true
+title: ZONZA Engineering Center
 ---

-<h1>Leverage the full power of ZONZA</h1>
+# Leverage the full power of ZONZA

-<h2>Get started with one of our guides to start integrating your own systems.</h2>
+## Get started with one of our guides to start integrating your own systems.

 <ul id="homelinks">
     <li><a href="api.html"><i class="fa fa-fw fa-code fa-2x"></i> Public API</a>
         <p>Learn how to access and modify data in ZONZA programmatically</p>